astropy/specreduce/docs/specphot_standards.rst

   and `Stone and Baldwin, 1983, MNRAS, 204, 347 <https://ui.adsabs.harvard.edu/abs/1983MNRAS.204..347S/abstract>`_.

 - `ctionewcal <https://github.com/iraf-community/iraf/tree/main/noao/lib/onedstds/ctionewcal>`_:
-  Directory containing fluxes at 50A steps in the blue range 3300-7550A for the tertiary standards of Baldwin and Stone derived from the revised calibration of `Hamuy et al., 1992, PASP, 104, 533
+  Directory containing fluxes at 50 Å steps in the blue range 3300-7550 Å for the tertiary standards of Baldwin and Stone derived from the revised calibration of `Hamuy et al., 1992, PASP, 104, 533
   <https://ui.adsabs.harvard.edu/abs/1992PASP..104..533H/abstract>`_.
 This
-  directory also contains the fluxes of the tertiaries in the red (6050-10000A) at 50A steps as will be published in PASP (Hamuy et al 1994).
-The combined fluxes are obtained by gray shifting the blue fluxes to match the red fluxes in the overlap region of 6500-7500A and averaging the red and blue fluxes in the overlap.
+  directory also contains the fluxes of the tertiaries in the red (6050-10000 Å) at 50 Å steps as will be published in PASP (Hamuy et al 1994).
+The combined fluxes are obtained by gray shifting the blue fluxes to match the red fluxes in the overlap region of 6500-7500 Å and averaging the red and blue fluxes in the overlap.
 The separate red and blue fluxes may be selected by following the star name with "red" or "blue"; i.e. CD 32 blue.